-I am an independent book and archive conservator based in Cambridge with extensive experience of both remedial conservation projects as well as preventive conservation.
+I am an independent book and archive conservator based near Leyburn in North Yorkshire with extensive experience of both remedial conservation projects as well as preventive conservation.

 I started my conservation career in 2005 working for the Churchill Archive Centre and in 2013 moved to the Cambridge Colleges’ Conservation Consortium based at Corpus Christi College, Cambridge, initially as Book and Manuscript Conservator and then in 2014 taking on the lead role as Managing Conservator.

 Ms Warrington was recommended to me, and after initial discussions she prepared a proposal to carry out the necessary work on two books from the collection.
 Ms Warrington was duly commissioned to do this, and the results have been excellent.
 My colleagues and I have been most impressed by the breadth of Bridget's knowledge in this highly specialised field, her meticulous attention to detail and the skill she has demonstrated in achieving the desired outcomes.
 We were kept informed of progress at all stages through a series of illustrated reports, which now form part of our Library archive.